MartinP460/react-denmark-map/README.md

 ### Zooming

-The `customZoomControls` prop allows you to customize the default zoom controls.
+The `customZoomControls` prop allows you to pass your own zoom controls.

 ```jsx
 import { Municipalities } from 'react-denmark-map'